Ayazulhak/DevOpsRepo/README.md

 Local Repository: we add file to our local reposotory : git commit Remote Repository: we add add file to our remote repository : git push/git pull git checkout to get changes to out working repository

+				3 methods of git reset

+Remove the commit from local repo, and also remove changes from staging area : Mixed Remove the commit from local repo, but keep the les in staging area : Soft Remove the commit from local repo, and staging area and even change the local files : Hard